jason-ash/jtash/src/posts/20220101-column-transformer.md

 status: published
 ---

-This is an example of implementing a custom feature engineer as a `scikit-learn` column transformer object.
+This is an example of implementing a custom feature engineer as an `sklearn` column transformer object.

 ```python
 # modeling/feature_engineering.py